mas-chat/mas/doc/MAS-client-API.md

 Send a message to a group or 1on1 discussion.

-Note that the session that sends SEND request doesn't receive the corresponding ADDTEXT notification.
-Therefore the acknowledgment contains ```gid``` property that the other sessions and users learn from ```ADDTEXT``` notifications (other ADDTEXT properties the client can easily compute locally).
+Note that the session that sends SEND request doesn't receive the corresponding MSG notification.
+Therefore the acknowledgment contains ```gid``` property that the other sessions and users learn from ```MSG``` notifications (other MSG notification properties the client can easily compute locally).

 ```JSON
 {